What is a QSEHRA?

 Some amount of tax credits are OK (up to a few hundred dollars per employee) as the pre-tax savings can outweigh the credit loss for the company and employee.
 However, if a few employees receive large tax credits, to optimize in this situation you’ll want to design your plan in a compliant manner to try to isolate these employees exclude them using the criteria above or offer a lower reimbursement amount.
 These employees will still have money to shop with for health insurance so you’re not disadvantaging them, it’ll just come from the government and not your business or non-profit.
 Alternatively, if your employees are willing to consider non-marketplace alternative plans that are not tax credit eligible anyway, QSEHRA can still be very advantageous.

 Pro-Tip: Rule of Thumb: In general, if your employees’ average tax credit amount is less than ~30% of the reimbursement you’re offering, QSEHRA’s pre-tax savings will still win out.
-If not, you may want to consider reimbursing after-tax so that your reimbursements stack with government tax credits.
+If not, QSEHRA may not be a good fit for your organization.
 If you’re not sure, you can contact us and we’re happy to help run-the-numbers for you!

 Important note: Employees with tax-credits can’t opt-out of the QSEHRA and still receive credits.
 Their eligibility for tax credits is based on the reimbursement amount offered to them, not actually received.